 Develop a risk management plan.
 Additionally, adopting a risk management program can reduce your risk of an expensive claim that would likely increase your premiums.
 Your plan might include:

-Insureon is your #1 independent agency for online delivery of small business insurance.
+Insureon is your #1 independent marketplace for online delivery of small business insurance.
 We help business owners get quotes from top-rated insurance carriers, buy policies, and manage coverage online.
-By completing Insureon’s easy online application today, you can get free quotes for environmental liability insurance and other policies from top-rated U.S. insurance companies.
+By completing Insureon’s easy online application today, you can get free quotes for environmental liability insurance and other insurance products, with underwriting from top-rated U.S. insurance companies.

 Once you find the right policies for your small business, you can begin coverage in less than 24 hours and get a certificate of insurance for your small business.